getkevin/kevin-android/README.md

 We provide a possibility to easily integrate bank payments in your app.

-- **Card Payments**

-We also provide card payments with a hybrid payment support, so the payment would be performed via bank if we detect that the card belongs to one of our supported banks.

 ## Documentation

 - SDK Documentation can be found [here](https://developer.kevin.eu/mobile/)